xsdk-project/ATPESC2018HandsOnLessons/_lessons/adjoint/lesson.md

 ## Out-Brief

 We have used [PETSc](https://www.mcs.anl.gov/petsc/) to demonstrate the adjoint capability as an enabling technology for dynamic-constrained optimization.
-In particular, we focused on time-dependent problems including complex dynamical systems with discontinuities and a large scale hyperbolic PDE.
+In particular, we investigated an inverse initial value porblem built on a time-dependent reaction-diffusion PDE.

 We have shown the basic usage of the adjoint solver as well as functionalities that can facilitate rapid development, diagnosis and performance profiling.